BLSQ/iaso/docs/index.md

 Frontend is mainly React/Leaflet.
 The API is implemented via Django rest framework, all data is stored in Postgresql or the media/ directory.
 One of the aims is the ease of integration with other platforms.
 We already have csv and geopackage imports and exports and target easy integration with OSM.

-The companion mobile app for Android allow form submission and and org unit creation.
+The companion mobile app for Android allows form submission and and org unit creation.
 Forms can also be filled in a web interface via the Enketo companion service.